securecloudx/profile-upload-app/README.md

 5. Open a Pull Request

 ---

+**🎉 New in this version**: localStorage persistence, drag-and-drop upload, theme switcher, file size comparison, and enhanced UX!

-If you find this project interesting, consider giving it a star⭐ Made with ❤️ using React and Azure
+If you find this project interesting, consider giving it a star⭐

+Made with ❤️ using React, Azure, and modern web technologies